lmueller27/Fusion360PatternsAndTextures/README.md

 By Leon Müller and Markus Horlemann.

 Noisy Surfaces is a Fusion360 Add-In that allows users to add randomly generated noise to their bodies and surfaces for a more natural, rough look and feel.
+An installation guide and description of the plugin and its functionalities can be downloaded here: [manual.pdf](uploads/06feca29a99587cb9de21b6ca97dad22/manual.pdf)

 ![TrailerImage](/resources/readme/heads.png)